-The Bonds and the Refunding Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to the approval of legality by Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel.
-Certain matters will be passed upon for the District by Sidley Austin LLP, San Francisco, California, Special Tax Counsel with respect to the Bonds and Disclosure Counsel with respect to the Bonds and the Refunding Bonds.
-Certain matters will be passed upon for the District by the District's General Counsel and for the Underwriters by their counsel, Quateman LLP, Los Angeles, California.
-Tamalpais Advisors, Inc. - Kelling, Northcross & Nobriga, A Joint Venture, is serving as Financial Advisor to the District in connection with the issuance of the Bonds and the Refunding Bonds.
-The Bonds and the Refunding Bonds, in book-entry form, will be available for delivery through DTC in New York, New York on or about February 22, 2007.
+The Bonds will be offered when, as and if issued by the District and received by the Underwriters, subject to the approval of legality by Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel.
+Certain matters will be passed upon for the District by Sidley Austin LLP, San Francisco, California, Special Tax Counsel and Disclosure Counsel with respect to the Bonds.
+Certain matters will be passed upon for the District by the District's General Counsel and for the Underwriters by their counsel, Ronald E. Lee, Esq., Davis, California.
+Tamalpais Advisors, Inc. - Kelling, Northcross & Nobriga, A Joint Venture, is serving as Financial Advisor to the District in connection with the issuance of the Bonds.
+The Bonds, in bookentry form, will be available for delivery through DTC in New York, New York on or about August 16, 2007.